neutrinojs/neutrino/docs/packages/compile-loader/README.md

 [`Rule.exclude`](https://webpack.js.org/configuration/module/#rule-exclude)
 - `babel` is a [Babel configuration object](https://babeljs.io/docs/usage/api/#options), consumed by babel-loader.
 Use this to set properties such as `presets`, `plugins`, and `env`.
+- `ruleId` is the identifier to the compiler loader rule.
+Override this to add an additional compile-loader instance
+- `useId` is the identifier for the babel loader.
+Override this to change the identifier.

 ## Merging Babel Configuration